Tagging Drinks and Liquid Products

 Every well-rounded product set includes drinks!
 Because drinks are liquid, they must be tagged properly.
 Drinks should be tagged with a Drink Flag Tag.
-You will see Drink Tag and Metal-Safe tag in the dashboard when ordering tags.
+You will see the Drink Tag and Metal-Safe tag in the dashboard when ordering tags.
 These are the same tag type.
 We call it the Flag Tag.

 Before we dive in, let's take a look at the anatomy of the Flag Tag: